wendwarge/Fab-Academy-2018/principles_and_practices.md

 Use the google search bar in the archive.

-- do the [hello world thing](https://helloworldcollection.github.io/) that Neil talks about.
+- look at the [hello world thing](https://helloworldcollection.github.io/) that Neil talks about.